mkeke/c64-basic-converter/readme.md

 No, there will be no validation of the actual BASIC code!

-## Thoughts about labels/variables
+## Thoughts about variables

-Labels and variables could be defined like this:
+Variables could be defined like this:
 ```
-{LABEL foobar}
 let {VAR name} = "world"
 print "hello " {VAR name};
-goto {LABEL foobar}
 ```

 And be converted to this:
 ```
 10 let AA = "world"
 15 print "hello " AA;
-20 goto 10
 ```

 Maybe it's a bit annoying to write all the `{VAR ..}` statements every time.
+Perhaps a simpler prefix/wrapper is better.

 ## Thoughts about a config block